Open-Shell restores the classic Start menu in Windows 10 and 11. Customize your experience with this free and stable tool.

 4. Use keyboard shortcuts with Open-Shell for even faster navigation.

-5. Back up your settings—Open-Shell lets you export/import configurations.
+5. Back up your settings — Open-Shell lets you export/import configurations.

-Which systems does Open-Shell support?
+Which systems is Open-Shell compatible with?

 • ✅ Windows 7 (limited relevance)